lapd-golang/tenancykit/pkg/resources/activityapi/readme.md

 ## Create { POST /Activity/ }
 ### Method: `func (api *HTTPAPI) Create(ctx *httputil.Context) error`

-Create receives the provided record of the Activity type which is delieved the JSON content to the HTTP API.
+Create receives the provided record of the ActivityName type which is delieved the JSON content to the HTTP API.
 This will in turn return a respective status code.

 - Expected Request Body